adipoluri/Wordler/README.md

-# Adis-Chegg
+# Adis-Discord-bot
-Bot to scrape answers off of Chegg for free
+Currently a use less bot for the messaging tool Discord